sardul3/technical-docs/index.md

 features:
   - title: Caching and Filtering
     link: /caching-and-filtering
-    details: Learn how to efficiently cache data and filter requests to improve performance.
+    details: Learn how to efficiently cache data and filter requests to improve performance

   - title: eTags in APIs
     link: /eTags